Want to be part of the team? Here's some tips.

 We're a lab home, not a quick stop.

-We create long-term arrangements with students; our student researchers often stay with us for the duration of their undergrad, and many continue with Berman Lab throughout their Master's or PhD programs.
-If your desire is for short-term placements and to experience a variety of environments, Berman Lab will not be a good fit.
-We're looking for students who want a "lab home" where they can grow their skills and interpersonal networks over time.
-Please see "499" below.
+We're a long-term lab; our student researchers often stay with us for the duration of their undergrad, and many continue with Berman Lab throughout their Master's or PhD programs.
+We're looking for undergrads at the end of their first year, or anytime during their second year, who want a "lab home" where they can grow their skills and interpersonal networks over time.
+We no longer accept students currently in their third or fourth year.

 We're a dry lab.

 While we work with human specimens in the form of tumor sections and liquid samples, we are not a wet lab; most of our students don't do dissections or hands-on biochemistry experiments.
-If your desire is for work with lab animals, dissection of specimens, or other "wet work", we're not the right lab for you.
-Almost the entirety of our work is done on the computer, using data extraction from patient charts, visual analysis of histological images, and interpreting DNA, mRNA, and protein data generated by partner laboratories.
+If you want "wet work" or lab animal experience, we're not the right lab for you.
+Almost the entirety of our work is computer-based, using data extraction from patient charts, visual analysis of histological images, and interpreting DNA, mRNA, and protein data generated by partner laboratories.

-When you write your cover letter to us, be sure not to use an AI.
-If your letter looks like it was written with the assistance of ChatGPT or another assistive device, it will receive a polite rejection.
+When you write your cover letter to us, don't use an AI.
+If your letter looks like it was written with the assistance of ChatGPT or another assistive device, it will bump you down in the rankings.
 We want students who care about the authenticity of their work and who are committed to what they're doing.
 We want to know who you are, so tell us yourself why you care about cancer, why this placement is appropriate for you, and why you want to be part of Berman Lab.

 First-year undergrad?
 Read this.

 We believe that the first year of an undergrad is for learning how to be a student, managing coursework and extracurriculars, and adjusting to your new environment.
-First-year students are welcome to contact us in February of their first year, to potentially interview in late March and join the lab near the end of their first year.
-If you contact us early in your first year, we'll invite you to return to the application process in February.
+First-year students are welcome to apply in early February of their first year, to potentially interview in March and join the lab near the end of their first year.

-Independent study students need to join the lab at the end of their first year or during their second year as volunteers or work-study students, in order to learn the required skills for a fourth-year project.
-If you're interested in doing a 499 project with us, you'll need two years of skill development and opportunities with us to establish your accuracy, aptitude, and commitment.
-Additional full-time work (e.g., Summer Work Experience Program, or SWEP) in the summer is a terrific way to gain the skills and momentum needed for a 499.
+Students who join the lab at the end of their first year or during their second year as volunteers or work-study students are eligible for a fourth-year project.
+If you're interested in doing a 499/595 project with us, you'll need a minimum of 1.5 years of skill development and opportunities with us to establish your accuracy, aptitude, and commitment.
+Additional full-time work such as the Summer Work Experience Program (SWEP) is a terrific way to gain the skills and momentum needed for a 499.